christianscheible/christianscheible.github.io/index.md

 In the past, I have worked primarily on text analysis.
 This includes semantic analysis, discourse processing, and sentiment analysis.

-I like building tools from scratch (see below), and I also work with natural language processing and machine learning tools.
+I like building tools from scratch, but I also work with natural language processing and machine learning libraries.

 ## Software